franklin8705/Intro-to-GitHub/Student/Git/configure-git/README.md

-# Git Kata: Configuring git
+# Git Exercise: Configuring git

-This kata has no `setup.sh` script.
+This exercise has no `setup.sh` script.
 Just read and follow along.

 ## 1. Git Initial Configuration